GAU-8 Avenger: History

 The gun is mounted slightly to the port side with the active firing cannon barrel on the starboard side at the 9 o'clock position and on the aircraft's center line.
 The front landing gear is positioned to the starboard side.
 The gun is loaded using Syn-Tech's linked tube carrier GFU-8/E 30 mm Ammunition Loading Assembly cart.

 The A-10 with its GAU-8/A gun entered service in 1977.
-It was produced by General Electric, though General Dynamics Armament and Technical Products has been responsible for production and support since 1997 when the division was sold by Lockheed Martin to General Dynamics.
+It was produced by General Electric, though General Dynamics Armament and Technical Products has been responsible for production and support since 1997, when the division was sold by Lockheed Martin to General Dynamics.

 In November 1988, the US Air Force sought to pursue the idea of a dedicated CAS F-16 using the GAU-8 Avenger cannon from the A-10.
-The 174th Tactical Fighter Wing was transitioned off of the A-10A to the F-16A/B Block 10, and during Desert Storm their aircraft were equipped with the GPU-5/A Pave Claw pod housing the 30mm GAU-13/A, which was a four-barrel variant of the seven-barrel GAU-8 Avenger used by the A-10.
+The 174th Tactical Fighter Wing was transitioned off of the A-10A to the F-16A/B Block 10, and during Desert Storm, their aircraft were equipped with the GPU-5/A Pave Claw pod housing the 30mm GAU-13/A, which was a four-barrel variant of the seven-barrel GAU-8 Avenger used by the A-10.
 These aircraft were redesignated F/A-16 and were the only F-16s equipped with this type of weapon.
 However, the F-16s suffered from poor accuracy (due to the less rigid pylon mounting and stronger vibrations when firing), lack of CCIP software, and faster flight speeds giving pilots less time to aim.
-The gun was found to be ineffective against point targets, and less effective than cluster munitions for area targets, leading the Air Force to quickly abandon the plan.
+The gun was found to be ineffective against point targets and less effective than cluster munitions for area targets, leading the Air Force to quickly abandon the plan.

 Design

 The GAU-8 itself weighs 620 lb, but the complete weapon, with feed system and drum, weighs 4029 lb with a maximum ammunition load.
 It measures 19 ft 5+1/2 in from the muzzle to the rearmost point of the ammunition system, and the ammunition drum alone is 34.5 in in diameter and 71.5 in long.
 Power for operating the gun is provided by twin hydraulic motors pressurized from two independent hydraulic systems.
-The magazine can hold 1,174 rounds, although 1,150 is the typical load-out.
+The magazine can hold 1,174 rounds, although 1,150 rounds are the typical load-out.
 Muzzle velocity when firing armor-piercing incendiary rounds is 1,013 m/s, almost the same as the substantially lighter M61 Vulcan's 20 mm round, giving the gun a muzzle energy of just over 200 kilojoules.